tsufbechor/Laptop-Recommendation-Agent/README.md

-# Automatiq.ai Product Recommendation Agent
+# Product Recommendation Agent

-Deliver a conversational assistant that recommends laptops and workstations from a curated 31-product catalogue.
+A conversational assistant that recommends laptops and workstations from a curated 31-product catalogue.
 The system combines Retrieval-Augmented Generation (RAG) with Google's Gemini 2.5 Pro to provide grounded answers, multi-turn dialog, and real-time analytics.

 ```
 ┌──────────────────────────┐       ┌───────────────────────────┐